Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: CAMPUS SAFETY COMMITTEE: Establish Campus Safety Committees composed of a cross section of stakeholders to look at matters related to campus safety.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Staff Responsible for Monitoring: Administrators
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: We provide safety updates to the Edgewood staff.
-We also participate in campus safety audit.
+Strategy 2: Participate in campus safety audit.

-Staff Responsible for Monitoring: Administrators
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS